huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 By default, a DNS server that supports DoQ MUST listen for and accept QUIC connections on the dedicated UDP port TBD (number to be defined in
-{{iana-considerations}}), unless it has mutual agreement with its clients to use a port other than TBD for DoQ.
+{{iana-considerations}}), unless there is a mutual agreement to use another port.

+By default, a DNS client desiring to use DoQ with a particular server MUST establish a QUIC connection to UDP port TBD on the server, unless there is a mutual agreement to use another port.

 In order to use a port other than TBD, both clients and servers would need a configuration option in their software.

-By default, a DNS client desiring to use DoQ with a particular server MUST establish a QUIC connection to UDP port TBD on the server, unless it has mutual agreement with its server to use a port other than port TBD for DoQ.
-Such another port MUST NOT be port 53.
+DoQ connections MUST NOT use UDP port 53.
 This recommendation against use of port 53 for DoQ is to avoid confusion between DoQ and the use of DNS over UDP
 {{!RFC1035}}.

 In the stub to recursive scenario, the use of port 443 as a mutually agreed